 What was the last thing someone tried to pressure you into watching/reading?

-Despite having real life issues of peer pressure or pressure in general that I won’t go into given my past with being bullied, I really haven’t been pressured that much into watching or reading anything.
+Despite having real-life issues of peer pressure or pressure in general that I won’t go into given my past of being bullied, I really haven’t been pressured that much into watching or reading anything.
 I’ve gotten recommendations (some stronger than others), but I never felt like I was pressured into watching anything.
 Maybe the closest thing was every aniblogger and their cousin talking about Your Name a few years ago on WordPress, but it was mainly because of the ubiquity.

 Did you watch/read it?
 If so how’d it turn out?
 New favourite or are you questioning that person’s personal taste?

 Yes, I did.
 If you’re curious about my thoughts on that movie, I reviewed it on this blog.
 I liked it, but I wouldn’t call it a favorite movie of mine.
 Is it the best anime movie ever or Makoto Shinkai’s best work?
 Heck no.